Soccer-Milan to make late call on Ibrahimovic for Verona clash - Pioli | Sports-Games

 Pioli added that veteran striker Olivier Giroud would be available after he sat out the Atalanta clash before the international break while Romanian goalkeeper Ciprian Tatarusanu will start after they lost Mike Maignan to a wrist injury. "(Giroud) made good use of the break, he is certainly better and is available tomorrow," Pioli said.

-"He is better, he trained with us since yesterday.
-I think tomorrow morning's training will be very important, then we will decide if he will be called up or not.
-His condition is improving," Pioli told reporters.
-Pioli added that veteran striker Olivier Giroud would be available after he sat out the Atalanta clash before the international break while Romanian goalkeeper Ciprian Tatarusanu will start after they lost Mike Maignan to a wrist injury.

-"(Giroud) made good use of the break, he is certainly better and is available tomorrow," Pioli said.
 "Tomorrow (Tatarusanu) will start...
 He is a great professional, an excellent goalkeeper, available and appreciated by all.
 He is ready to take advantage of the opportunity."
+Milan, however, will have to make do with the absence of Brahim Diaz, who tested positive for COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)